tsikhavi/fmk/README.md

 # fmk
-Site for Football Made in Kajiado template made by mobirise offline website builder
+Site for Football Made in Kajiado
+Built by sawahc, template made by mobirise offline website builder